akgunfu/layroad/README.md

 - **image_pipeline.py**: Contains the core functions for processing images using different configurations.
 - **utils.py**: Utility functions for creating directories and ranking images.
 - **file_utils.py**: Functions for loading images from the `assets` folder and saving the plot as a PNG file.
-- **edge_detection.py**: Contains the `EdgeDetection` class that handles the edge detection and rectangle drawing logic.
+- **rectangle_detection.py**: Contains the `RectangleDetection` class that handles the rectangle detection and rectangle drawing logic.
 - **clustering.py**: Functions for clustering rectangles by size or distance.
 - **image_processing.py**: Functions for various image processing techniques such as enhancing contrast, blurring, thresholding, and upscaling.